-As you prepare for your first year at university, it's easy to be overwhelmed by all you need to do before term starts - to help ease the burden, we've put together ten practical things to add to your checklist
+As you prepare for your first year at university, it's easy to be overwhelmed by everything you need to do before term starts.
+To help ease the stress, we've put together ten practical things to add to your checklist

 1. Arrange your accommodation

-When it comes to finding a place to live most first-year students choose to stay in halls of residence, as they're managed by the university and present an easy way to meet new people.
+When it comes to finding a place to live, most first-year students choose to stay in halls of residence, which are managed by the university and offer an easy way to meet new people.

-Privately rented housing or off-campus university accommodation are viable alternatives, although they're more popular with mature or postgraduate students.
+Privately rented housing or off-campus university accommodation are alternatives, although they're more popular with finalists and later-stage or postgraduate students.

 If you're attending a local university, you may prefer to save on costs and live at home.

-If you do decide to go with university-owned accommodation, you'll typically be faced with a choice between catered and self-catered, sociable and quiet, and single and mixed-gender halls.
+If you do decide to go with university-owned accommodation, you'll typically be faced with a choice between halls that are:

 It's never too early to start thinking about your preferences, as many hall places are allocated on a first-come, first-served basis.

-Contact your university's accommodation office to enquire about accommodation open days and to explore your options.
+Contact your university's accommodation office to enquire about accommodation open days to explore your options.

 2. Sort out your finances